 October 20-24 from 10am – 5pm.
 Peek-a-Boo at the Zoo will be held during regular Zoo hours, this daytime celebration will provide fun for the whole family and some of your favorite Audubon Zoo animals too, ensuring your experience is filled with spooktacular memories.
 To add to the excitement, Peek-a-Boo at the Zoo guests are invited to wear their favorite costume as they partake in the festivities.

 October 23 &.
 24 from 11am – 2pm.
-Le Salon at Windsor Court Hotel gets spooky as costumed characters take over this kid-friendly tea during the Halloween Tea.
-This year’s theme is Maleficent.
-Guests will see Maleficent herself parade around Le Salon to greet tables and lead a sing-along with story time.
+Le Salon at Windsor Court Hotel gets spooky as costumed characters take over this kid-friendly Halloween Tea.
+This year’s theme is Maleficent, and guests will see Maleficent herself parade around Le Salon to greet tables and lead a sing-along with story time.
 On-theme desserts and specialty cocktails will be featured to accompany the decadent afternoon with the finest teas, teatime treats and legendary cocktails.
 Costumes are encouraged.
-Reservations are available by calling 504.596.4773 or by scheduling online at Halloween costumes are encouraged.
+Reservations are available by calling 504.596.4773 or by scheduling online.
+Halloween costumes are encouraged.